FNS50222 Diploma of Accounting

 Career Opportunities

-Students who complete this course will typically be able to perform professional accounting job roles in financial services and other industries e.g. as Tax agent if completed other law units required to meet TPB requirements, accounts payable team leader or payroll team leader etc.
+Students who complete this course will typically be able to perform professional accounting job roles in financial services and other industries, e.g., as a Tax agent if completed other law units required to meet TPB requirements, accounts payable team leader, or payroll team leader, etc.

-However, no specific employment outcomes are linked to this qualification and AABT does not commit any misleading claim or job guarantee or advertise any employment outcome with this course.
+However, no specific employment outcomes are linked to this qualification, and AABT College does not commit any misleading claim or job guarantees or advertise any employment outcomes with this course.
 See licensing and registration information below for accounting professions.

-AABT does not do any misleading claim or job guarantee or advertise any employment outcome with its courses.
+AABT College does not make any misleading claims or job guarantees or advertise any employment outcomes with its courses.

 Pathways

-Students who successfully complete this course may further pursue Diploma level qualifications within the Financial Services Training Package.
+Students who complete this course may further pursue Diploma-level qualifications within the Financial Services Training Package.

 Pathways from the qualification: